bessagroup/f3dasm/README-agentic.md

 - **Elvis Aguero** (`elvis_alexander_aguero_vera@brown.edu`) — design, architecture, implementation.
 - Bessa Research Group, Brown University — context and host project.

-The agentic-f3dasm layer was developed in collaboration with Claude (Anthropic) — both the design conversations and the implementation passes were carried out with Claude Code as a working partner.

 ---